About LRTA

 Scott has been active in the LRTA since 2009.
 He has worked on numerous Association Committees and has been a member of the LRTA Executive since 2013.
 In his current role as Vice President Collective Bargaining, Scott is proudly working on behalf of all members to achieve improved working conditions.

-Jaclyn became involved with LRTA shortly after, serving as Council Rep for several years before being elected to the LRTA executive.
+Becky became involved with LRTA shortly after, serving as Council Rep before being elected to the LRTA executive as Secretary-Treasurer.
 She served as Employee Benefits Chair for several years while also serving on the PPDF Collective Bargaining Committee.
-She was elected as Vice President of Professional Development in 2023.
+She was elected as Vice President of Professional Development in 2025.

-Provincially, she has served on the Teaching and Learning, Employee Benefits Plan investment standing committees, and is currently sitting on the Disability Benefits Plan standing committee.
-She loves attending the MTS AGM in May, which she has been attending since 2014.
+Provincially, she has served on the Education Finance standing committee and is currently sitting on the Group Benefits standing committee.

 Member at Large: Kim Melvin has been a teacher, coordinator and school administrator in the Louis Riel School Division for over 25 years.
 She has worked as a member of the LRTA Ad Hoc Women in Educational Leadership Committee since 2018.
 Kim joined the LRTA Executive as Member at Large in 2023.